pinkfloydx33/ef30191/README.md

 We mimic that here by adding a Guid to the connection string.

 1. You will need to set up the connection string for your local database
 2. Run all tests in the solution
+  - All test classes are identical, just duplicated to give enough dedicated test fixtures
 3. Repeat for the 4 permuatations identified below

 In `CreateOptions` there are four different setup scenarios.
 Comment them out in